Internet Icon: Season Two (2013)

 The second season of Internet Icon debuted on the YOMYOMF YouTube channel on May 21, 2013.
 Chester See was replaced as host by Chris Riedell, winner of the first season with his brother Nick Riedell, who returned as mentor to the contestants.
 The judging panel saw the return of Higa and Lakin, with the addition of Timothy DeLaGhetto.
 For the second season, contestants from America and Canada sent their videos into the YOMYOMF crew, who again narrowed it down to the top 100.
 However, unlike the first season, the contestants had to show an original video in front of the judges, who then immediately determined whether they would continue in the competition or would be eliminated.
 It was noted, that during this preliminary round of 100 contestants, the judges' comments were mostly positive, with inter-judge occurring infrequently.

 After many eliminations, the judges finally narrowed the contestants down to the top 10.
 Like the first season, these ten contestants then went on to create different types of videos until they were narrowed down to the top three.
-Like the first season, there were many guest judges throughout the competition, including Wong Fu Productions, Phillip DeFranco, Kassem G, the Fine Brothers, Shane Dawson, Justine Ezarik, Smosh, Jenna Marbles and PewDiePie.
+Like the first season, there were many guest judges throughout the competition, including Wong Fu Productions, Philip DeFranco, Kassem G, the Fine Brothers, Shane Dawson, Justine Ezarik, Smosh, Jenna Marbles and PewDiePie.
 Justin Lin and Kevin Wu also appeared as guest mentors to the contestants.

 The final showdown of the second season was between the Kloons, who had consistently impressed the judges with their humorous videos, Bad Weather Films, who had impressed the judges with their use of characters in their videos, and Matthias, who had also previously impressed the judges with his musical talent.
 The winner was ultimately revealed in a live finale as Matthias.
 GigaOM called Matthias' video "MTV-worthy."

 In the second season, Truth Orange held a competition in which viewers could vote for their favourite contestant from the top ten (excluding the top three contestants), who would be guaranteed a place in the third season of Internet Icon.
 In the live finale, the fan favourite was revealed to be Will Pacarro, who placed fourth in the second season.

 Cancellation

 Season three was originally planned for 2014, with season two contestant Will Pacarro due to return with a guaranteed position within the top ten.
-However, in March 2014, Pacarro confirmed that the third season is cancelled, due to lack of funding.
+However, in March 2014, Pacarro confirmed that the third season was cancelled, due to lack of funding.